Constraint Minimization Problem of the Nonlinear Schr\"{o}dinger Equation with the Anderson Hamiltonian: Introduction

+where $a$ is a positive parameter, $\xi$ is a Gaussian white noise on $\mathbb{T}^2$, the Wick product is denoted by $\diamond$, and $\lambda$ is the principal eigenvalue.

+The corresponding random Schr\"{o}dinger operator $\mathscr{H}u:= -\Delta u + u - \xi\diamond u$, is also known as the Anderson hamiltonian, which was originally introduced by Anderson \cite{A1958}.
+In Anderson's seminal work, the Schr\"{o}dinger equation with the discrete Anderson hamiltonian $\mathscr{H}$ on the lattice $\mathbb{Z}^d$ was used to describe the wave propagation of quantum particles through random disordered media, and is related to Anderson localization in condensed matter physics.
+Anderson localization is characterized by the existence of localised eigenfunctions, with the principal eigenvalue of the Anderson hamiltonian $\mathscr{H}$ playing a key role.
+The discrete Anderson hamiltonian and associated Anderson model have been extensively studied in the past few decades, as seen in surveys such as \cite{CM1994, K2015} and references therein.

+The continuous Anderson hamiltonian that we consider here arises as the continuum limit of discrete Anderson hamiltonian.
+Since the $d$-dimensional Gaussian white noise $\xi$ is a random Schwartz distribution with H\"{o}lder regularity index slightly below $-d/2$, the random potential is singular and the construction of the Anderson hamiltonian is not simple.
+In dimension 1, Fukushima and Nakao \cite{FN1977} constructed the Anderson hamiltonian via Dirichlect from.
+The asymptotic behaviour of its eigenvalues and eigenfunctions was studied by McKean \cite{M1994}.

-Since spatial white noise is very rough when dimension $d\geq 2$, the stochastic partial differential equation associated with the Anderson Hamiltonian is singular.
-However, how to rigorous understand singular SPDEs mathematically had been an open problem for a long time.
-In recent years, some new mathematical theories, such as regularity structures by Harier \cite{H2014} or paracontrolled distributions by Gubinelli, Imkeller and Perkowski \cite{GIP2015}, have been developed to study singular SPDEs.
-Both regularity structures and paracontrolled distribution frameworks are developed from the theory of controlled rough paths, and allow a pathwise description of the singular SPDEs.
-Comparing with regularity structures, the paracontrolled distribution relies on harmonic analysis tools, including Littlewood-Paley decomposition, Besov space, paraproduct calculus.
-So it is natural to generalize some classical PDE methods to study singular SPDEs in the paracontrolled distribution framework.
+When $d\geq 2$, the Gaussian white noise potential in Anderson hamiltonian is more singular.
+Thus the classical method for the construction of the Anderson hamiltonian is not working, and the renormalization argument is needed.
+In recent years, some new mathematical theories from the field of singular stochastic partial differential equations, such as regularity structures by Harier \cite{H2014} or paracontrolled distributions by Gubinelli, Imkeller and Perkowski \cite{GIP2015}, have been developed to carry out such a construction.
+Both regularity structures and paracontrolled distribution frameworks are developed from the theory of controlled rough paths, and allow a pathwise description of the singular stochastic partial differential equations.
+In particular, the paracontrolled distribution relies on harmonic analysis tools, including Littlewood-Paley decomposition, Besov space, and Bony's paraproducts.
+It is natural to generalize some classical partial differential equation methods to study singular stochastic partial differential equations in the paracontrolled distribution framework.